vfmd/vfmd-spec/spec/for_implementers.md

             of the succeeding line include _non-space_ characters
          3. The succeeding line matches either the _unordered list starter pattern_ or the _ordered list starter pattern_

     If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.

+ 8. If none of the conditions specified above apply, and if the _block-element start line_ matches the _ordered list starter pattern_ (i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`)
+    then the block-element is of type **ordered list**.
+The length of the matching substring for the first (i.e. inner) paranthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.

+    For example, consider the following _block-element start line_ (which has three _space_ characters, followed by the number '1', followed by a dot, followed by two _space_ characters, followed by the word "Peanuts"):

+           1. Peanuts

+    The _ordered-list-starter-string-length_ in the above example is 7.

+    The _block-element end line_ is the next subsequent line in the _input line sequence_, starting from and inclusive of the _block-element start line_, that satisfies one of the following
+    conditions:

+     1. The line is a _blank line_ and is immediately succeeded by another _blank line_

+        (or)

+     2. The line is a _blank line_ and is immediately succeeded by a succeeding line that satisfies all of the following conditions:

+         1. The succeeding line does not match the _ordered list starter pattern_
+         2. The first _ordered-list-starter-string-length_ characters of
+            the succeeding line include _non-space_ characters

+        (or)

+     3. The line is not a _blank line_ and is immediately succeeded by a succeeding line that statisfies all of the following
+        conditions:

+         1. The succeeding line does not match the _ordered list starter pattern_
+         2. The first _ordered-list-starter-string-length_ characters of
+            the succeeding line include _non-space_ characters
+         3. The succeeding line matches the _unordered list starter pattern_

+    If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.